d3fc/d3fc/app/README.md

 The controller for this demo is in the 'controllers' folder (js/controllers/chartCtrl.js), the accompanying partial file is 'inc/chart.html'.

-This project also uses require.js and some other common Javascript projects.
-These script are included in the 'js/dist' folder.

 Getting Started
 ---------------